WalkerPoston/CSU-Senior-Project/README.md

 # Custom GPS Tags and Mobile Tracking App

-In this project, Custom GPS Tags are used to track missing or stolen items within the Mobile Tracking App.
-In the app, the location of the Custon GPS Tags will be displayed on a map.
-The owner will have the ability to share the location of an item, view a missing items forum, and view all active devices.
+GPS tags will be created, using available hardware, to track missing or commonly misplaced items.
+An app will also be created that will be used to track the tags.
+In the app, the user will have the ability to share the location of their tag(s) and will have access to a forum where they can post information on a missing item for other people to watch out for.

 ## Compile/Deploy